Who are we?

 About the SGA blog

 The SGA blog is maintained by the Communications Director and Assistant Communications Director.
 We accept submissions of articles, news, or press releases from our members on a rolling basis.
-Contact us to submit a post for the blog.
+Visit the Submit a Blog Post page to submit a post for the blog.